tpetersonkth/tpetersonkth.github.io/aboutMe.md

 Outside of work, I also spend some time playing CTF:s or hacking hack the box machines.
 Apart from that, I enjoy attending it-security conferences and doing small projects in python.

 For anyone who want to get to know me better, or have someone to play CTFs with, I am available on [Linkedin](https://se.linkedin.com/in/thomas-peterson-sweden). :)

-Last but not least, I would like to say that anyone can do what I do in my posts.
-I am not more intelligent than you or other people in any way.
-Rather, I am just someone who is passionate about cyber security and spend a lot of time studying it.
-With enough time, I believe that anyone can learn this stuff, including you!